LispCookbook/cl-cookbook/strings.md

 array or sequence functions.
 We'll only cover a fraction of what can be done with and to strings here.

+__Note__: see also [cl-string](https://github.com/diogoalexandrefranco/cl-strings), with functions such as split, join, replace, insert, change case,…

 # Accessing Substrings

 As a string is a sequence, you can access substrings with the SUBSEQ